Kingdom of Sardinia: Napoleonic Wars and the Congress of Vienna

 In 1792, the Kingdom of Sardinia and the other states of the Savoy Crown joined the First Coalition against the French First Republic, but was beaten in 1796 by Napoleon and forced to conclude the disadvantageous Treaty of Paris (1796), giving the French army free passage through Piedmont.
 On 6 December 1798 Joubert occupied Turin and forced Charles Emmanuel IV to abdicate and leave for the island of Sardinia.
 The provisionary government voted to unite Piedmont with France.
-In 1799 the Austro-Russians briefly occupied the city, but with the Battle of Marengo (1800), the French regained control.
-The island of Sardinia stayed out of the reach of the French for the rest of the war.
+In 1799, the Austro-Russians briefly occupied the city, but with the Battle of Marengo (1800), the French regained control.
+The island of Sardinia stayed out of the reach of the French for the rest of the war and was, for the first time in centuries governed directly by its king instead of a viceroy.

 In 1814, the Crown of Savoy enlarged its territories with the addition of the former Republic of Genoa, now a duchy, and it served as a buffer state against France.
 This was confirmed by the Congress of Vienna, which returned the region of Savoy to its borders after it had been annexed by France in 1792.
-By the Treaty of Stupinigi, the Kingdom of Sardinia extended its protectorate over the Principality of Monaco.
+By the Treaty of Stupinigi (1817), the Kingdom of Sardinia extended its protectorate over the Principality of Monaco.
+In 1821, the Kingdom of Sardinia's reported population amounted to 3,974,500.

-In the reaction after Napoleon, the country was ruled by conservative monarchs: Victor Emmanuel I (1802–21), Charles Felix (1821–31) and Charles Albert (1831–49), who fought at the head of a contingent of his own troops at the Battle of Trocadero, which set the reactionary Ferdinand VII on the Spanish throne.
-Victor Emanuel I disbanded the entire Code Napoléon and returned the lands and power to the nobility and the Church.
+In the reaction after Napoleon, the country was ruled by the conservative monarchs Victor Emmanuel I (1802–1821), Charles Felix (1821–1831), and Charles Albert (1831–1849), who fought at the head of a contingent of his own troops at the Battle of Trocadero, which set the reactionary Ferdinand VII on the Spanish throne.
+Victor Emmanuel I disbanded the entire Code Napoléon and returned the lands and power to the nobility and the Church.
 This reactionary policy went as far as discouraging the use of roads built by the French.
 These changes typified Sardinia.

 The Kingdom of Sardinia industrialized from 1830 onward.
-A constitution, the Statuto Albertino, was enacted in the year of revolutions, 1848 under liberal pressure.
-In the same year the island of Sardinia, a Piedmontese dependency for more than a century, lost its own residual autonomy to the mainland through the so-called Perfect fusion issued by Charles Albert; as a result, the kingdom's fundamental institutions were deeply transformed, assuming the shape of a constitutional and centralized monarchy on the French model; under the same pressure, Charles Albert declared war on Austria.
+A constitution, the Statuto Albertino, was enacted during the Revolutions of 1848 under liberal pressure.
+In addition to make Turin its official capital, the Statuto Albertino made Roman Catholicism "the only State religion".
+Earlier in 1847, the island of Sardinia, a Piedmontese dependency for more than a century, lost its own residual autonomy to the peninsula through the Perfect Fusion issued by Charles Albert.
+As a result, the kingdom's fundamental institutions were deeply transformed, assuming the shape of a constitutional and centralized monarchy on the French model; under the same pressure, Charles Albert declared war on Austria.
 After initial success, the war took a turn for the worse and Charles Albert was defeated by Marshal Radetzky at the Battle of Custozza (1848).